MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 That's a bit more involved, but way more powerful than regular scripts.
 You can look to the provided sample C# scripts for getting started.

-C# scripts can be used for creating your own ChatBot without recompiling the wole project.
+C# scripts can be used for creating your own ChatBot without recompiling the whole project.
 These bots are embedded in a script file, which is compiled and loaded on the fly.
 ChatBots can access plugin channels for communicating with your own plugin.